andy-guttridge/tribehub_drf/testing.md

 ### Test 83

-When authenticated as user *family1a* (user id 3), a POST request to this URL with the following JSON should result in a HTTP 403 error, since this user does not have family admin permissions.
+When authenticated as user *family1a* (user id 3), a POST request to this URL with the following JSON should result in a HTTP 403 error, since this user does not have tribe admin permissions.

 Submitted JSON: